Russ-Holloway/CoPA-Analytics/README.md

 - **Force Logo URL**: Enter the public URL of your force's logo (e.g., from Azure Blob Storage).
 This is stored as the `FORCE_LOGO_URL` environment variable in your Function App.
 - Complete the deployment.
 Azure will provision the Function App, storage, and monitoring resources.

-### 2. Link to External GitHub Repository
+### 2. Link to External Git Repository
 - In the Azure Portal, go to your new Function App → **Deployment Center**.
-- Select **GitHub** as the source, choose the `Russ-Holloway/CoPPA-Analytics` repository and the `main` branch.
+- Select **External Git** as the source, and enter the repository URL: `https://github.com/Russ-Holloway/CoPPA-Analytics.git` and branch: `main`.
 - Complete the setup.
-Azure will automatically deploy the latest code from GitHub to your Function App.
+Azure will automatically deploy the latest code from the External Git repository to your Function App after you perform the initial sync (see above).
-- Any future updates to the GitHub repository will be automatically deployed to your Function App.
+- Any future updates to the main branch of the External Git repository will be automatically deployed to your Function App.

 ### 3. Dashboard Logo Branding (FORCE_LOGO_URL)
 - The dashboard (`/api/Dashboard`) loads the right-side logo directly from the `FORCE_LOGO_URL` environment variable.
 - The value you set at deployment (or update later in Function App → Configuration) must be a public, direct image URL (e.g., Azure Blob Storage with public read access).
 - If the logo URL is valid and accessible, it will appear on the dashboard.
 If not, a placeholder image is shown.
 - To update the logo later, simply change the `FORCE_LOGO_URL` app setting and restart the Function App.

+#### Setting the FORCE_LOGO_URL Environment Variable
+To display your organization's logo on the right side of the dashboard banner, you must set the `FORCE_LOGO_URL` environment variable in your Azure Function App **before** deployment:

+1. **Obtain a Logo URL:**
+   - Upload your logo image to a secure, publicly accessible location (e.g., Azure Blob Storage, SharePoint, or a trusted web server).
+   - Copy the direct URL to the image (e.g., `https://yourdomain.com/path/to/logo.png`).

+2. **Set the Environment Variable in Azure:**
+   - In the Azure Portal, go to your Function App.
+   - In the left menu, select **Configuration** under the **Settings** section.
+   - Click **+ New application setting**.
+   - Enter `FORCE_LOGO_URL` as the name and paste your logo image URL as the value.
+   - Click **OK**, then **Save** at the top to apply changes.

+3. **Deploy and Sync:**
+   - After setting the environment variable, connect your Function App to the External Git repository and perform the initial sync as described above.

+> **Note:** If `FORCE_LOGO_URL` is not set or the image cannot be loaded, a default placeholder icon will be shown instead.

 ### 4. Accessing the Dashboard
 - After deployment and GitHub sync, visit: